 The Taj Mahal Palace Hotel is an icon in itself.
 The 114 year old hotel has suffered its share of tragedy but it still stands tall, adding to the grandeur of the Mumbai skyline.
-Every Mumbaikar has seen the structure, marveled at it even, but we bet you don’t know these fun facts about the hotel.
+Every Mumbaikar has seen the structure, marvelled at it even, but we bet you don’t know these fun facts about the hotel.

 2. Taj Mahal Palace Is Older Than The Gateway Of India

 That’s right!
 The hotel is a very good-looking 114 year old.
 The Gateway Of India is only 93 years old.
 We bet you didn’t know that.

 3. Mumbai’s Taj Hotel Was Used As A Hospital In WW1

 The Taj Mahal Palace was converted into a hospital during World War 1.
 It provided for 600 beds between 1914 to 1918.

 4. The First Room Cost A Whopping ₹10

 The hotel opened its doors on December 16, 1903 and charged its first 17 guests ₹10 for a single room and ₹13 for rooms with attached bathrooms and fans.
 Talk about expensive!

 5. The First Building In Bombay To Be Lit By Electricity